DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonslider-class.md

 ```

 ### <a name="parameters"></a>Parâmetros
- [in] *nPos*
+*nPos*<br/>
- Especifica a posição a ser definido para o controle deslizante.
+[in] Especifica a posição a ser definido para o controle deslizante.
 A posição é relativo ao início do controle deslizante.

- [in] *bRedraw*
+*bRedraw*<br/>
- Se for TRUE, o controle deslizante será redesenhado.
+[in] Se for TRUE, o controle deslizante será redesenhado.

 ##  <a name="setrange"></a>  CMFCRibbonSlider::SetRange
  Defina o intervalo de valores para o controle deslizante.